EMI-Group/evonas/README.md

 2025/7/7 update SuperNet Fine-tuning(Add CAP and DFM of scaleKD)

-2025/7/8 update SuperNet Fine-tuning(Change supernet depth to [8,8,8,8], pretrained weights and sample code)
+2025/7/8 update SuperNet Fine-tuning(Change supernet depth to [8,8,8,8], Pretrained weights and sample code)

-2025/7/9 update SuperNet Fine-tuning(final)(depth 01bit code, script of whole run)
+2025/7/9 update SuperNet Fine-tuning(final)(Depth 01bit code, Script of whole run)

-2025/7/10 update SuperNet Fine-tuning(final)(Recover supernet depth to [2,4,8,4], add run_script on nyu, solve some bug)
+2025/7/10 update SuperNet Fine-tuning(final)(Recover supernet depth to [2,4,8,4], Add run_script on nyu, Solve some bug)

+2025/7/15 update NAS Search(Optimize Abs_rel, Latency and MACs, Special corssover and mutation for mixed code, Check any stage is all zeros, Accelerate the verification process)

 ------